-A partnership between United Way of Pickens County, the School District of Pickens County, and the Pickens County YMCA, Camp iRock is an innovative summer camp which helps children improve their reading abilities while having tons of summer camp fun.
+A partnership between United Way of Pickens County, the School District of Pickens County, and the Pickens County YMCA, Camp iRock is an innovative and award winning summer camp which helps children improve their reading abilities while having tons of summer camp fun.
 In the spring, the School District of Pickens County identifies rising 2nd, 3rd and 4th graders who could use a boost in their reading abilities and sends their families an invitation to attend Camp iRock.

 Camp iRock includes:

 - Transportation to and from camp (if needed)

 - High quality reading instruction in a small group environment

 - Field trips

 We need your help to provide this life changing opportunity for children in our community who need it most.
 You can sponsor a child in full with a gift of $1,800, or give any amount and it will be gladly accepted.
 Click to donate now.

 Watch highlights from Camp iRock 2016!

 - 469 children were invited to Camp iRock 2017, 251 pre-registered, 263 attended one or more days of Camp.
 The Maximum Camp capacity was 312.